YahooArchive/express-yui/README.md

  * serve yui core modules when needed from app origin
  * serve app yui modules when needed from app origin
  * provide basic configurations for cdn, debug, and other common conditions
- * facilitate development by building synthetic modules with loader meta data
- * provide build capabilities to compile synthetic files upfront for production

 ## Usage as stand alone middleware for express